ImJincod/ivan_fix/README.md

 # Ivan_Fix Command
 You are free to modificate it.

-Just add it in resources folder and pastes this: start ivan_fix
+Just add it in resources folder.
+Paste this and add it in server.cfg: start ivan_fix